 D.R.
 Barton, Jr.- Money Morning - Only the News You Can Profit From.

-Today he's a financial author, lecturer, coach and the founder of The 10-Minute Millionaire.
-He has helped hundreds of thousands master the powerful trading techniques that professionals use, like swing trading, options, and cutting-edge risk management.
-D.R. is also the co-founder and COO of the Directional Research and Trading Hedge Fund Group, and holds the national spotlight as a leading expert on system designs for risk reduction.
+Today, he's a financial author, lecturer, and coach.
+He has helped hundreds of thousands master powerful trading techniques.
+D.R. is also the co-founder and COO of the Directional Research and Trading hedge fund group and holds the national spotlight as a leading expert on system designs for risk reduction.

 D.R.'S LATEST HEADLINES